How Much Does Window Installation Cost In Canandaigua?

 Reputation

-Spend time going through online reviews, checking the Better Business Bureau, and asking for local references.
-Review customer feedback to make sure that the company regularly provides good workmanship and service.
-Avoid companies with complaints of shoddy or unfinished work.
+Spend time reviewing online feedback, verifying with the Better Business Bureau (BBB), and requesting local references.
+Review customer feedback to verify that the company regularly provides good workmanship and customer service.
+Avoid companies with complaints of poor work or unfinished jobs.

 Process